 Esler also uses Stumptown cold-brew coffee.
-The lauded Portland, Oregon, based coffee company now sells its bottled cold brew nationwide, as well as online, which makes it an easy ingredient to find.
+The lauded coffee company from Portland, Oregon, now sells its bottled cold brew nationwide, as well as online, which makes it an easy ingredient to find.
 However, those who want to use a different brand, or who feel compelled to make their own, should feel free to play.

 Two of the other ingredients in the drink are less flexible.
-While there are other ginger liqueurs, Domaine de Canton is by far the most well known and its flavor is particular, so switching it for something else would alter the drink.
+While there are other ginger liqueurs, Domaine de Canton is by far the most well-known and its flavor is particular, so switching it for another product would alter the drink.
 Similarly, while there are a few banana liqueurs on the market, many of them are cloying and artificial, unlike Giffard Banane du Brésil liqueur, which sees macerated bananas from Brazil mixed with a touch of cognac.
 With these two, it’s best to stick with the listed ingredients.

 - 1 1/2 ounces Mount Gay Black Barrel rum